-Preservation efforts are ongoing, thanks to the support of a local friends group, The Shepherdstown Battlefield Preservation Association, which has raised over \$1 million in grants and donations since it was founded in 2001.
-As of 2017, 343 acres of the battlefield study area are preserved under conservation easements.
-Alexander Boteler's cement mill and the Potomac crossing at Pack Horse Ford are both listed on the National Register of Historic Places.
+Preservation efforts are ongoing, thanks to the support of a local friends group, The Shepherdstown Battlefield Preservation Association and partners have raised over \$3 million in grants and donations since it was founded in 2001.
+As of 2024, 724 acres of the battlefield and study area are preserved under conservation easements.
+Alexander Boteler's cement mill, the Potomac River crossing at Pack Horse Ford, and the James Osbourn Farm are all listed on the National Register of Historic Places.